MicrosoftDocs/Viva/WorkplaceAnalytics/manager-insights/introduction.md

 * Employees tend to model their behaviors after their managers.
 * Employees who regularly connect with their manager while working remotely are less impacted by increases in workday span and collaboration hours.

-The following shows an example of an employee experience insight about manager one-on-one time.
+The following shows an example of an employee experience insight about manager one-on-one time and after-hours team collaboration.

 ![Employee experience details](./images/employee-experience.png)